Cartel theory: Different spellings

-Nevertheless, ‘cartel’ is the most widespread worldwide because of its use in English, Spanish, French and Portuguese.
+Nevertheless, "cartel" is the most widespread worldwide because of its use in English, Spanish, French and Portuguese.

-Thus, between ‘cartels’ with a "c"- or "k"-beginning, there is no difference in meaning.
-However, some institution names differ mainly by this letter, e.g. the Kartellverband katholischer deutscher Studentenvereine and the Cartellverband der katholischen deutschen Studentenverbindungen both being umbrella organizations of Catholic student associations in Germany.
+Though there is no difference in meaning between "cartel" with a "c" and "kartel" with a "k", they are not always interchangeable.
+Some institutions and organizations differ in name mainly in this letter, like the Kartellverband katholischer deutscher Studentenvereine and the Cartellverband der katholischen deutschen Studentenverbindungen, which are both umbrella organizations of Catholic student associations in Germany.

 Etymology

 The word "cartel" has its root in the Greek χάρτης (= papyrus scroll, paper, map) and came about the Latin "charta" (see Magna Carta, the English medieval law), the Italian "cartello" (diminutive of carta = paper, map) and the French "cartel" into the English and German language.
 In the Middle Ages, it designated an agreement on the fighting rules in the knightly tournament, then for duels.
 Until the 18th century, also the rules for noble games and courtly contests were named so.
 In modern times, especially in the 18th and 19th centuries, the term "cartel" was also used for intergovernmental agreements of technical kind: The guiding idea of a conflict confining clause came to light in various treaties between belligerent states, such as "cartels" on the postal and Trade or the treatment of couriers, prisoners of war and deserters.
 It is not until about 1880 that the term "cartel" also means the restriction of competition between entrepreneurs.
 Initially, this usage was only spread in the German speaking countries in Europe.
 Only by and by, this novel word meaning was imported into neighboring languages (either as "Kartell" or "cartel") and by this the economic aspect became the predominant meaning of "cartel".
 In the 19th and 20th century, also social associations or political alliances were referred to as cartels, so the union of German student fraternities or the cartel parties or in the German Empire.
 In Belgium of the 20th and 21st century, there was the same naming for party alliances, e.g. "Vlaams Kartel".
 At the beginning of the 20th century, the socialist thinker Karl Kautsky saw the possibility of even a cartel between states that would replace the imperialist competition of the great powers and establish a peaceful ultra-imperialism.